On Sequential Bayesian Inference for Continual Learning: Prototypical Bayesian Continual Learning

 \section{Prototypical Bayesian Continual~Learning}

-We have shown that sequential Bayes over NN parameters is very difficult~(\Cref{sec:hmc_cl}), and~is only suitable for situations where the multi-task posterior is suitable for all tasks.
-We now show that a more fruitful approach is to model the full data-generating process of the CL problem and we propose a simple and scalable approach for doing so.
-In~particular, we represent classes by prototypes~\citep{snell2017prototypical, rebuffi2017icarl} to prevent catastrophic forgetting.
-We refer to this framework as Prototypical Bayesian Continual Learning, or~ProtoCL for short.
-This approach can be viewed as a probabilistic variant of iCarl~\citep{rebuffi2017icarl}, which creates embedding functions for different classes that are simply class means and predictions made by nearest neighbors.
-ProtoCL also bears similarities to the few-shot learning model Probabilistic Clustering for Online Classification~\citep{harrison2020continuous}, developed for few-shot image~classification.
+We have shown that sequential Bayes over NN parameters is very difficult~(\cref{sec:hmc_cl}), and is only suitable for situations where the multi-task posterior is suitable for all tasks.
+We now show that a more fruitful approach is to model the generative CL problem with a generative classifier where each class is represented by a prototype and classification is distance based to the prototype.
+This is simple and scalable.
+In particular, we represent classes by prototypes~\citep{snell2017prototypical, rebuffi2017icarl} and maintain prototypes with a replay buffer to prevent catastrophic forgetting.
+We refer to this framework as Prototypical Bayesian Continual Learning, or ProtoCL for short.
+This approach can be viewed as a probabilistic variant of iCarl~\citep{rebuffi2017icarl}, which creates embedding functions for different classes which are simply class means and predictions are made by nearest neighbors.
+ProtoCL also bears similarities to the few-shot learning model Probabilistic Clustering for Online Classification~\citep{harrison2020continuous} and MetaQDA~\cite{zhang2021shallow}, developed for few-shot image classification.
+MetaQDA uses Normal-inverse Wishart conjugate priors for Gaussian quadratic discriminant analysis (QDA), ProtoCL has different design choices as follows.

 \textbf{Model.} ProtoCL models the generative CL process.
 We consider classes $j \in \{1, \ldots, J\}$, generated from a categorical distribution with a Dirichlet prior: